 The Missing Piece in AI Programs: Emotion

-In the realm of big data, there is an urgent demand for systems to evolve its artificial intelligence (AI) with emotional intelligence.
+In the realm of big data analytics, there is an urgent demand for systems to evolve its artificial intelligence (AI) with emotional intelligence.
 Understanding customer’s emotions is key.
-The ability for businesses to not only see, but also comprehend how people value and go through its process via AI is invaluable.
+The ability for businesses to not only see, but also comprehend how people value and go through its process via AI customer service is invaluable.

-Though it’s easy to set the technology in place, AI’s potential is lost if businesses don’t understand how to use these advanced tools to discover even the most basic emotions.
+Though it’s easy to set the technology in place, AI’s customer service potential is lost if businesses don’t understand how to use these advanced tools to discover even the most basic emotions.

 Spike Jonze once said, “Emotions are messy and hard to figure out.”
 In his movie “Her,” an empathetic AI system tried to understand users by the tone of their voice, spotting lies or discomfort from speech patterns without seeing facial expressions.

-The days of sci-fiction are not quite here, and neither is AI’s ability to elaborately understand feelings.
-And to be frank, few people really grasp the everyday emotions related to customer experience and life.
+The days of sci-fiction are not quite here, and neither is AI’s customer services ability to elaborately understand feelings.
+And to be frank, few people really grasp the everyday emotions related to customer engagement and life.

-Yet there are ways to apply AI to identify micro emotional attributes of an interaction, however, which provide better emotional engagement and dialogue.
+Yet there are ways to apply AI, as a service, to identify micro emotional attributes of an interaction, however, which provide better emotional engagement and dialogue.

 Your customer’s emotions are one of the most powerful factors of a brand relationship.
 Think about the power behind your company’s name, does it evoke eye rolls, or does it bring back memories of seamless and efficient service.
 According to Forrester, a consumer can ditch a shopping experience or leave your website in almost 50 milliseconds if your experience does not meet their expectations.